dyne/dnscrypt-proxy/README.markdown

     # dnscrypt-proxy --daemonize

-The proxy will accept incoming requests on 127.0.0.1 and encrypt/decrypt them from/to OpenDNS resolvers.
+The proxy will accept incoming requests on 127.0.0.1, tag them with an authentication code, forward them to OpenDNS resolvers, and validate each answer before passing it to the client.

 Given such a setup, in order to actually start using DNSCrypt, you need to update your `/etc/resolv.conf` file and replace your current